 provides trade union services to members in the occupation.

+provides social benefits or is a social enterprise looking to promote, provide and enhance the well-being of society.

 An individual who is a member of the following bona fide organisation: